 A leathered finish typically has a smooth shine that conceals fingerprints, watermarks, and smudges.
 It is best to seal granite countertops to maximize their longevity, stain, and damage resistance.

-And although authentic quartzite countertops are exceptionally scratch-resistant, cutting directly on your countertop is not recommended.
+Although these authentic stone countertops are exceptionally scratch-resistant, cutting directly on your countertop is not recommended.
 If you chip your countertop, try to keep the chip used in the repair.

 Natural stone chips are usually straightforward to fix by a professional.
 The material will be stable and visually improved after the repair, but please remember that the area will never be as complete as it was initially put.